Chinese-style Whole Steamed Fish

 4. Do not add water to this dish even if you want to create a 'sauce'.
 When cooked, the water in the fish will naturally come out, and will create a sauce/broth with the seasoning.

-5. Do not overcook the fish.
+5. If you do not have a steamer, go ahead and oven bake the fish at 200 degrees.
+Make sure to cover the entire fish with foil.
+Do not overcook the fish.
 To be sure, check fish at the 10 minute mark.
 For a medium fish of about 750g, 12 minutes at 200 degrees will cook the fish perfectly enough for that melt-in-your-mouth texture.